yshklarov/percolator/README.md

 Percolator
 ==========

-Percolator is a tool for running simulations of [percolation](https://en.wikipedia.org/wiki/Percolation_theory) on a planar lattice.
+Percolator is a tool for simulating [percolation](https://en.wikipedia.org/wiki/Percolation_theory) on a planar lattice.

 Currently it only does site percolation on the square lattice.

 Screenshots